nuprl/website/blog/_src/posts/2018-12-02-java-transient.md

 On the other hand, it means that an experienced JavaScript programmer can re-use their knowledge to predict the behavior of a TypeScript program.

-More generally, the run-time guarantees of TypeScript are the same as the run-time guarantees of JavaScript (in an ordinary program):
+In an ordinary program, the run-time guarantees of TypeScript are simply the run-time guarantees of JavaScript:

 - if a TypeScript expression `e` has the static type `T` and evaluates to a value `v`,